Aliases for SCN3B Gene

 SCN3B (Sodium Voltage-Gated Channel Beta Subunit 3) is a Protein Coding gene.
 Diseases associated with SCN3B include Brugada Syndrome 7 and Brugada Syndrome.
-Among its related pathways are Cardiac conduction and L1CAM interactions.
+Among its related pathways are Direct p53 effectors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN1B.

 Modulates channel gating kinetics.
 Causes unique persistent sodium currents.
 Inactivates the sodium channel opening more slowly than the subunit beta-1.
 Its association with NFASC may target the sodium channels to the nodes of Ranvier of developing axons and retain these channels at the nodes in mature myelinated axons (By similarity).

 Voltage-gated sodium channels (NaV) are responsible for action potential initiation and propagation in excitable cells, including nerve, muscle, and neuroendocrine cell types.
 They are also expressed at low levels in non-excitable cells, where their physiological role is unclear.